synnkfps/PyRecorder/README.md

 # PyRecorder
-Screen Recorder using Python `3.10.X`. (uses numpy, cv2 and pyautogui)
+Screen Recorder using Python `3.10.X`. (uses numpy, cv2 and pyautogui) (hosts to html file, not .mp4 video)

 ## How to use
 - Download the `.zip` then extract it to anywhere